ConvertAPI/docs/blog/conversion-chaining.md

 Run this [code snippet](https://repl.it/@ConvertAPI/Chaining-DOCX-to-PDF-then-MERGE-finally-ENCRYPT) on Repl.it

-The pure REST API chaining documentation can be found in [our documentation](https://www.convertapi.com/doc/chaining) section.
+The pure REST API workflow documentation can be found in [our documentation](https://www.convertapi.com/doc/workflows) section.

 Please note that the ```StoreFile=true``` parameter must be set when calling the conversion endpoint directly (not using any library) to store the file on our server for multiprocessing.